Brick-Labs/Renderer/README.md

 # Renderer

-This project aims to develop a real-time, cross-platform renderer focused on rendering digital bricks with high visual quality and performance.
+This project aims to develop a real-time, cross-platform renderer focused on only rendering digital bricks with high visual quality and performance.
 The goal is to create a flexible rendering engine that can be integrated into different applications in the future.

 > [!IMPORTANT]
 > This renderer cannot be used independently, only with programs that make use of it.

 ## Requirements
+All functional and non-functional requirements are listed below in the form of check boxes to provide an overview of what has already been implemented.

 > [!TIP]
 > A block model refers to a list of building blocks, including their positions and colors.